JoelHutchinson/JoelHutchinson/README.md

 # 👋 Hi, I'm Joel Hutchinson

-I'm a full-stack web developer with a background in AI/ML.
+I'm a full-stack web developer.
 In my free time, I enjoy building chess-related software projects.
 [If you are interested, you can find out more about me at joelhutchinson.com.](https://joelhutchinson.com)

 ---